Mooshieblob1/comfyui-site.github.io/README.md

 ## Acknowledgments

-- ComfyUI community for inspiration and resources
+- The amazing ComfyUI community for inspiration and resources
-- All contributors and users of this guide
+- All contributors who help improve this guide
+- You, for checking out this project!

+## Contact

+Found a bug or have a suggestion?
+Please open an issue or reach out to me at [blob@mooshieblob.com].